 How to Object to a Planning Application

 Objecting to a planning application is always recommended if you feel displeased with new proposed developments in your area.
-It requires a solid preparation and prompt action.
-You only have a limited amount of time to work with, and depending on the situation, you might not get a secoand chance to revise and amend your objection if it's not successful the first time.
+It requires solid preparation and prompt action.
+You only have a limited amount of time to work with, and depending on the situation, you might not get a second chance to revise and amend your objection if it is not successful the first time.

 Identify the problem

-First, you need to identify a valid reason to object the planning application.
-Your local planning authority will only recognize specific reasons in this context.
+First, you need to identify a valid reason to object to the planning application.
+Your local planning authority will only recognise specific reasons in this context.
 For example, you might be concerned with preserving a historic site.
-Or you might feel that your life quality will be degraded in some way by the new construction project.
+Or you might feel that your quality of life will be degraded in some way by the new construction project.

-Pollution is another good reason to object planning applications.
-It doesn't have to be specifically air pollution either - if you can prove that the new development will raise noise levels above acceptable values, this is a valid argument.
+Pollution is another good reason to object to planning applications.
+It does not have to be specifically air pollution either—if you can prove that the new development will raise noise levels above acceptable values, this is a valid argument.

 Three weeks might seem like a lot of time, but those days will go by faster than you might expect once you start gathering your facts, talking to people, and contacting authorities for additional information.
 You should account for bureaucratic delays.